Petrol and diesel cars are easy to define, but electric vehicles (EVs) are a little trickier, as they have a number of different configurations.

 Pure-electric cars, as the name suggests, are powered solely by an electric motor.
 They can also be referred to as battery electric vehicles (BEVs).

 Pure-EVs rely on being recharged from an external power source, typically a specialised charge point, with the on-board battery storing the electricity required to power the electric motor.

 Pure electric cars are the greenest way to drive, with no tailpipe emissions, and the ability to be recharged from 100% renewable electricity.
 Added to this, pure EVs provide a refined and smooth driving experience.

 Electric cars need to be charged, and the most common way to charge an EV is overnight from a home charging point.
 As well as being significantly cheaper than traditional fuel, this also has the advantage of your car being “ready to go” in the morning without the need to visit a petrol forecourt.

 On longer journeys, charging en-route may be necessary; this might involve a visit to a rapid charger which will take around 30 minutes for a full charge depending on the type of electric car.
 Whilst off-putting for some, this can be seen as a welcome journey break for many.
-The public charging network, already 14,000 devices strong, is expanding and developing at a fast pace meaning the charging experience is improving all the time.
+The public charging network, already over 32,000 devices strong, is expanding and developing at a fast pace meaning the charging experience is improving all the time.

 Plug-in hybrid electric vehicles have a smaller battery than a pure-EV, but also have a conventional petrol or diesel powertrain.
 This means that trips of 20-30 miles around town can be completed in electric-only mode, but after that it either needs recharging, or to be used as a hybrid with the engine and motor working together.